 So you’re thinking about building a van into a mini home to get a bit of a travel fix from time to time?
 Maybe you want to adventure just on weekends, or maybe you’re dreaming of living van life full time.
-No matter your goals, Escape Campervans is a great way to test the waters before fully committing to getting your own van.
+No matter your goals, Escape Campervans is a great way to rent a campervan and test the waters before fully committing to getting your own van.
+Until then, we’re here to answer your #vanlife FAQs.

 Jayme and John from Gnomad Home travel around in their ‘96 Chevy Express van that they converted into a tiny home all on their own!
 They hit the road in April 2017, and they’re not looking back.